justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

     }
     ```

-    > This method returns the name for our checkout step.
+    > This method returns the name of our checkout step.
 This name may be a language key that corresponds to the actual name that will appear in the UI.
     >
     > Note that, for a language key to work correctly when used for this method, we will need to add it ourselves.
 For more information, see [Localizing Your Application](https://help.liferay.com/hc/en-us/articles/360018168251-Localizing-Your-Application).